sttoracle/ORACASB/CASB.md

 ![](images/CASB/7B1AFFA4-DF72-401B-9975-68272079B2F2.png)

-The Health Summary: All Application Instances card summarizes potential threat information across all registered application instances.
+"The Health Summary: All Application Instances" card summarizes potential threat information across all registered application instances.
+The definitions of the diffrent health and risk indicators ( e.g. Policy Alerts) will be presented in additional sessions within this workshop .

 #### Access Map